dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

   pgcopydb list indexes: List all the indexes to create again after copying the data
   usage: pgcopydb list indexes  --source ... [ --schema-name [ --table-name ] ]

     --source            Postgres URI to the source database --schema-name       Name of the schema where to find the table --table-name        Name of the target table
+    --filter <filename> Use the filters defined in <filename>
+    --list-skipped      List only tables that are setup to be skipped

 Options